What Could This Major Career Move Mean For Meghan Markle's Royal Future?

 "We're in love.
 I'm sure there will be a time when we will have to come forward and present ourselves and have stories to tell, but I hope what people will understand is that this is our time," she said in the interview.
 "This is for us.
 It's part of what makes it so special, that it's just ours.
 But we're happy.
 Personally, I love a great love story."

 Markle herself has yet to confirm the news of her departure, but Refinery29 has reached out.
-USA declined to comment on the rumours.
+USA declined to comment on the rumors.

 Advertisement